-- Chapter 1 Introduces nawk and describes the basic concepts of the language. - Chapter 2 Describes how to use nawk to perform mathematical calculations. - Chapter 3 Describes how to use pattern matching and regular expressions in nawk programs. - Chapter 4 Describes the actions you can make nawk perform, and discusses how to use control structures to create more powerful nawk programs. - Chapter 5 Describes how to manipulate strings with nawk. - Chapter 6 Describes how to use arrays of information with nawk. - Chapter 7 Describes how to create your own custom functions for nawk programs. - Chapter 8 Describes how to tailor your nawk programs. - Appendix A Describes the order in which nawk performs operations when executing a program. - Appendix B Contains copies of the example files used in this manual.
+Chapter 1 Introduces nawk and describes the basic concepts of the language.
+Chapter 2 Describes how to use nawk to perform mathematical calculations.
+Chapter 3 Describes how to use pattern matching and regular expressions in nawk programs.
+Chapter 4 Describes the actions you can make nawk perform, and discusses how to use control structures to create more powerful nawk programs.
+Chapter 5 Describes how to manipulate strings with nawk.
+Chapter 6 Describes how to use arrays of information with nawk.
+Chapter 7 Describes how to create your own custom functions for nawk programs.
+Chapter 8 Describes how to tailor your nawk programs.
+Appendix A Describes the order in which nawk performs operations when executing a program.